A Glug of Oil

 1. Don't stuff the peppers straight away as they will need about 20 minutes to cook first.

-4. Cook on the middle shelf for about 15 minutes then turn them over and pop them back in for another 5 minutes.
+3. Cook on the middle shelf for about 15 minutes, then turn them over and put them back in for another 5 minutes.

-7. Now you can stuff your peppers with whatever takes your fancy and top with a generous amount of cheese. *If you're adding spinach you will need to bury the spinach underneath the cheese otherwise it will burn.
+6. Now you can stuff your peppers with whatever takes your fancy and top with a generous amount of cheese. *If you're adding spinach you will need to bury it underneath the cheese; otherwise, it will burn.

 Did you make this recipe?